German Shorthaired Pointer

 German Shorthaired Pointers are brilliant dogs that learn quickly, but they need an owner who understands their strong-willed nature.
 Early socialisation and consistent training are absolutely essential - these dogs have natural leadership tendencies and will happily take charge if you don't establish yourself as the pack leader from day one.

 The good news is GSPs are eager to please and respond beautifully to positive reinforcement training.
 Keep sessions varied and engaging - these intelligent dogs get bored with repetitive drills.
 Incorporate their natural hunting instincts into training games, and you'll have their full attention.
-Many Australian dog training clubs offer specialised programs for pointing breeds that can help channel their natural abilities constructively.
+Many dog training clubs in cities like Sydney and Melbourne offer gundog-specific classes that help channel these natural abilities constructively.

 Exercise requirements are where GSPs separate the committed from the casual dog owners.
-These dogs need 1-2 hours of intensive exercise daily - not just a gentle walk around the block.
+These dogs need at least 90 minutes of intensive exercise daily - not just a gentle walk around the block.
 Think running, swimming, hiking, or playing fetch until your arm gets tired.
 They excel at dog sports like agility, tracking, and dock diving, which are increasingly popular across Australian cities.

 Their high prey drive means secure fencing is non-negotiable, and they should always be on-leash in unfenced areas.
 That incredible nose will lead them on adventures if given the chance, potentially into busy Australian roads or neighbouring properties.